edgio-docs/edgio-docs/src/guides/performance/rules/features.md

     <Callout type="info">

-      Use [rule variables](#rule-variables) to dynamically construct the above paths.
+      Use [feature variables](#feature-variables) to dynamically construct the above paths.
 However, you may not use response metadata.

     </Callout>